 Effluent systems are tailored to suit the unique circumstances and characteristics of individual farms.
 The system design must be cost effective and practical enabling farmers to overcome property limitations by implementing reasonable solutions.

 One of the more common practices with the introduction of floodwash and hydrant washdown systems was the option to recycle secondary effluent water to clean holding yards or feedpad facilities.

-Establish daily, seasonal & future effluent volumes from all significant point sources.
-Dairy, feedpad, loafing area calf facilities.
+An effluent system establishes daily, seasonal and future effluent volumes from all significant point sources:

 - State Environment Protection Policy